Arriving in Rio by air

 Once you have negotiated customs, you have arrived.
 Welcome to Brazil.

 Beyond the doors of the baggage hall you will find the normal chaos synonymous with international airports.
 Hundreds of people will be waiting to meet friends and relatives, tour guides will be frantically looking for their tour groups, and the porters will be trying to get you taxis, change your money, in fact do anything that avoids them actually having to carry a bag.
-Trolleys are normally plentiful in Rio, and free.
+At least trolleys are normally plentiful in Rio, and free.

 Getting into Rio from the airport is relatively simple even if you don’t take a taxi.
 An executive airport bus (2101 / 2145) links the international airport with Santos Dumont Airport in downtown Rio, 20 kms away, or you can take a similar bus (2018 / 2918) that passes all the main oceanfront hotels in Copacabana, Ipanema and São Conrado.